 Why is leadership so important?

-Despite how a leader came to be, it lies squarely on his shoulders to empower his followers towards actualization of their set goals.
+Despite how a leader came to be, it lies squarely on his shoulders to empower his followers toward the actualization of their set goals.

 There is no guidebook to leadership